29 Aug Are You Sending Price Drop, New Arrivals, and Back in Stock Emails to The Wrong Customers?

 Retailers may run into an issue with excess inventory due to over-ordering.
 What’s your solution?
 A marketer might begin an email or ad campaign targeting users who have interacted with your product within the last month.
 The campaign might feature a discount to entice prospective customers.
 You blast an email, but you end up targeting users who simply aren’t interested.
 Worse, you miss a large segment of users who have never encountered the product but otherwise would have been interested.
 That’s a lot of potential lost revenue.

 Marketers will discover that simply targeting a cohort of users who have browsed an item doesn’t necessarily translate to true product affinity.
-Engagement doesn’t equate personalization.
+Engagement doesn’t equal personalization.
 To solve this problem requires the necessary relationship between customer behavior and data mining.
 Without the ability to properly extract and process information, a marketer’s ability to understand customer behavior will be flawed.

 Let’s go back to the original problem.

 Your last campaign produced some results, but you’d like to re-target your excess inventory based on available feedback.
 You may want to blast a price drop email, but the only available feedback is your last campaign’s performance.
-What you’re left with are a group of users who have a chance of not sharing the same item affinity.
+What you’re left with is a group of users who have a chance of not sharing the same item affinity.
 You simply don’t know.

 Maximize interest in your new arrivals